Soldier shoots man shouting 'Alluhu akbar' near Louvre museum in Paris

 Police said that a second person who was behaving suspiciously had been arrested.
 Officials said the individual did not appear to be connected to the attack, but that prosecutors would determine if they were involved.

-Interior Ministry spokesman Pierre-Henry Brandet told The Associated Press that around 1,000 people were held inside secure areas of the museum during the incident for their own safety.
+Interior Ministry spokesman Pierre-Henry Brandet told the AP that around 1,000 people were held inside secure areas of the museum during the incident for their own safety.

 Authorities said they would be released in small groups once they had been vetted.